 The final site for the Auxiliary Units H.Q. was at Middleton Hall near Driffield.
 It was ideally placed in the centre of the East Riding's Patrols and easy to get to.
 The stable block was converted into the H.Q.
 Captain Peter Hollis left the Auxiliary Units to use his skills in irregular warfare with the East African Rifles based in Kenya.

 He was succeeded by "Terry" Leigh-Lye, later a boxing commentator.
 Captain Leigh-Lye also used Middleton Hall stables as his H.Q. though it seems a good number of meetings were held in the Crown & Anchor public house in Middleton.

-During his time as I/O Captain Peter Hollis seems to have only had control of the patrols up to Bainton.
-The rest were under Captain Guy Atkinson I/O for County Durham.
-This set up altered with Captain Atkinson having the Durham area only with the North Riding of Yorkshire patrols looking after themselves.
+During his time as Intelligence Officer Captain Peter Hollis seems to have only had control of the Patrols up to Bainton.
+The rest were under Captain Guy Atkinson Intelligence Officer for County Durham.
+This set up altered with Captain Atkinson having the Durham area only with the North Riding of Yorkshire Patrols looking after themselves.